-205: Research
+205. Research

 Conducting research as a sole, principal, or co-investigator can be awarded CPEUs.
 An investigator is defined as one who participates substantially in the conception and design of the work and the analysis of data as well as in the writing of the report.
-Examples of such research include qualitative research studies and descriptive epidemiologic research, clinical trials, cohort or follow-up studies, casecontrol studies, or outcomes research.
-The research must have been conducted after the investigator has become an RD, or DTR.
-Research completed to fulfill academic requirements would receive credit as 100: Academic Coursework, while reading reviews designed primarily to summarize the findings of others would receive credit under 200: Professional Reading.
-However, completing a meta-analysis that identifies new trends or ideas based on data from other studies would be awarded CPEUs in the Research category.
+Examples of such research include qualitative research studies and descriptive epidemiologic research, clinical trials, cohort or follow-up studies, case-control studies, or outcomes research.
+The research must have been conducted after the investigator has become an RDN or RD, or NDTR or DTR.
+Research completed to fulfill academic requirements would receive credit under the 100 Academic Coursework activity type, while literature reviews designed primarily to summarize the findings of others would receive credit under the 200 Professional Reading activity type.
+However, a meta-analysis that identifies new trends or ideas based on data from other studies would be awarded CPEUs in the Research category.
 Required documentation must be completed within the current recertification cycle to receive credit.

-Maximum CPEUs per 5 Years

-60 for RDs, 40 for DTRs

-Description for Activity Log
+Maximum CPEUs per 5 Years 60 for RDNs or RDs, 40 for NDTRs or DTRs Description for Activity Log

-Title of Study, Sponsoring/funding

-institution, Identification as principle

-or co-investigator, CPEUs,

-Date research completed
+Title of Study, Sponsoring/funding institution, Identification as principle or co-investigator, CPEUs, Date research completed

-Sponsoring/funding institution info, Report to include an introduction, purpose of research, methodology, discussion of results, summary and references.
+Sponsoring/funding institution contact info,

+Report to include an introduction, purpose

+of the research, methodology, discussion of

+results, summary and references.

 One or more of the following (must be

-- completed within current cycle): Final summary technical report to federal, state or other grant providing organization - Letter verifying acceptance for publication in a peer-reviewed journal or copy of published manuscript - Letter verifying acceptance for presentation or poster session at a peer-reviewed professional association conference
+completed within current cycle):

+- Final summary technical report to federal, state or other grant providing organization - Letter verifying acceptance for publication in a peer-reviewed journal or copy of published manuscript - Letter verifying acceptance for presentation (session or poster session) at a peer-reviewed professional association conference

-Level of Involvement: Principal Investigator Co-investigator Description: One who alone develops the study concept, research design, analysis of data and writing of the report One who participates substantially in the conception and design of the work, analysis of data and writing of the report CPEUs awarded: 20 CPEUs per study 10 CPEUs per study
+Level of Involvement Principal Investigator Co-investigator Description One who alone develops the study concept, research design, analysis of data and writing of the report One who participates substantially in the conception and design of the work, analysis of data and writing of the report CPEUs awarded 20 CPEUs per study 10 CPEUs per study

-210: Residency and Fellowship Programs
+210. Residency and Fellowship Programs

-Programs require completion of a dietetics-related, post-baccalaureate-level residency or fellowship activity with a minimum of 75 contact hours for RDs or 50 contact hours for DTRs.
-Program experience must take place after the practitioner has become an RD, or DTR and must meet all of the following criteria:
+Programs require completion of a dietetics-related, post-baccalaureate-level residency or fellowship activity with a minimum of 75 contact hours for RDNs or RDs or 50 contact hours for NDTRs or DTRs.
+Program experience must take place after the practitioner has become an RDN or RD, or NDTR or DTR and must meet all of the following criteria:

-- At the post-baccalaureate level and is dietetics related. - Offers formalized/structured experiences. - Sponsored by a US regionally accredited college or university or an institution accredited/approved by The Joint Commission or NCQA - Completed within the current 5-year recertification cycle.
+- Is at the post-baccalaureate level and is dietetics related. - Offers formalized/structured experiences. - Is sponsored by a US regionally accredited college or university or an institution accredited/approved by The Joint Commission or NCQA - Is completed within the current 5-year recertification cycle.